mucahit-sahin/watch-party-app/README.md

 # Watch Party App 🎥

-Watch Party, arkadaşlarınızla birlikte eş zamanlı olarak video izlemenizi sağlayan bir web uygulamasıdır.
-Uygulama, video oynatma kontrollerini senkronize ederek uzaktaki arkadaşlarınızla birlikte film/video izleme deneyimi sunar.
+Watch Party is a web application that allows you to watch videos simultaneously with your friends.
+The application provides a shared movie/video watching experience with your remote friends by synchronizing video playback controls.

-## 🚀 Özellikler
+## 🚀 Features

-- ✨ Gerçek zamanlı video senkronizasyonu
+- ✨ Real-time video synchronization
-- 🎮 Oynatma, duraklatma ve ileri/geri sarma kontrollerinin senkronizasyonu
+- 🎮 Synchronization of play, pause, and seek controls
-- 💬 Gerçek zamanlı sohbet
+- 💬 Real-time chat
-- 🎥 YouTube video desteği
+- 🎥 YouTube video support
-- 📁 Yerel video dosyası desteği
+- 📁 Local video file support
-- 🔗 Video URL desteği
+- 🔗 Video URL support
-- 👥 Oda yönetimi ve davet sistemi
+- 👥 Room management and invitation system

-## 🛠️ Teknolojiler
+## 🛠️ Technologies

 - **Frontend:**
   - React.js